adavarski/GitLab-microservices-k8s/README.md

 Create a new project in Gitlab CI web UI for each component of bluepost application and describe a CI/CD pipeline for each project.
 Each component of the bluepost application is contained in its own repository and has its own CI/CD pipeline defined in a .gitlab-ci-yml file (which has a special meaning for Gitlab CI) stored in the root of each of the component’s directory.

 Gitlab CI has its own container registry, but in this example I’m going to use Docker Hub,  you’ll need to make sure the CONTAINER_IMAGE variable is set according to your Docker Hub account name.
 For each project define variables: Settings -> CI/CD.
 Define CI_REGISTRY_USER and CI_REGISTRY_PASSWORD variables to allow logging to Docker Hub.
+After define projects and setup CI/CD pipeline env variables execute:

 Example:
 ```